Uttering: Republic of Ireland

 Uttering forged documents remains a crime in the Republic of Ireland under the Criminal Justice (Theft and Fraud Offences) Act 2001.
 Prior to that, the Forgery Act 1837, Forgery Act 1861 and Forgery Act 1913, passed by the Parliament of the United Kingdom of Great Britain and Ireland, remained in force.

-United Kingdom

-England and Wales and Northern Ireland
+England, Wales and Northern Ireland

-See section 36 of the Forgery Act 1861.

-History

-See section 6 of the Forgery Act 1913.

-Section 29(1)(i) of the Larceny Act 1916 formerly created the offence of uttering a letter or writing demanding property with menaces.
+Section 36 of the Forgery Act 1861, still in force, creates the offence of, among other things, uttering a forged register or entry in a register, or certificate of births, baptisms, marriages, deaths, or burials, or copy of such an entry.
+The maximum penalty is life imprisonment.
+Initially, Section 6 of the Forgery Act 1913, now repealed, created the offence of uttering a forged document, seal, or die.
+The Act defined all of those terms for that purpose.
+Section 29(1)(i) of the Larceny Act 1916, now repealed, created the offence of uttering a letter or writing demanding property with menaces.

 Scotland

 In Scotland, uttering forged writings is a crime defined as "using as genuine a fabricated writing falsely intended to pass as genuine the writing of another person".

 United States

 In the U.S., uttering is the act of offering a forged document to another when the offeror has knowledge that the document is forged.
 Uttering does not require that the person who presented the document actually forged or altered the document.
 For example, forging a log for personal profit might be considered uttering and publishing.
 Another example would be the forging of a university diploma.
 As an example of the law itself, the State of Michigan defines the offense (MCL 750.249): "Any person who utters and publishes as true any false, forged, altered or counterfeit record, deed, instrument or other writing specified, knowing it to be false, altered, forged, or counterfeit, with intent to injure or defraud is guilty of uttering and publishing."

 Forging or illegal "publishing" of an official or unofficial document is not the essence of uttering.
 Uttering is the actual presentation of forged or official documentation as one's own.